-So the first truth that we need to understand and embrace when it comes to stewardship is that God owns everything.
-The second truth we need to understand is a direct consequence of the first truth, and it's this: We are managers, or stewards, who will be required to give an account of our management.
-In other words, whatever possessions we may have don't actually belong to us, they belong to God.
+Our abilities are gifts from The Almighty.
+Even our minds, our bodies, and our strength belong to the King of the universe.
+The Bible declares that we are his "treasured possession" (Exodus 19:5).
+So since God owns everything, including us, where does that leave our wealth and our property?
+On our outline, it says that we are managers, or stewards, who'll be required to give an account of our management.
+In other words, whatever money or possessions we may have don't actually belong to us, they belong to God.
 He owns them.
 They're his.
 God is letting us use them, and the way we use them can either please God or displease God.
-So when our life is over, we will have to give an account to The Almighty of how we managed his possessions for him.
-He let us use them, but we will be held responsible for whether or not we used them the way He wanted us to use them.
+So when our life is over, we'll have to give an account to The Almighty of how we managed his possessions for him.
+He let us use them, but we'll be held responsible for whether or not we used them the way He wanted us to use them.

-For example, Jesus tells the Parable of the Talents.
+For example, Jesus has given us the Parable of the Talents.
 You can read it in Matthew's gospel chapter 25 beginning in verse 14.
 In that story, a man goes on a journey, but before he leaves, he calls his servants together and entrusts his money into their care.
-He gives each servant an amount of money that he believes they can handle; some get more, some less.
-Then when he gets back from his journey he calls his servants in and they have to give a report on how they handled his money.
-Those who handled it well get rewarded, and they guy who did nothing with that money gets thrown out.
+He gives each servant an amount of money that he knows that servant can handle; some get more, some less.
+Then, when he gets back from his journey, he calls his servants in and they have to give a report on how they handled his money.
+Those who handled it well get rewarded, and the guy who did nothing with that money gets thrown out.

-That story is a picture of our lives.
-In this life, God has entrusted us with some of his property.
-He has invested things into our lives.
-But because it all belongs to him, not to us, we will have to one day, stand before him and give an account of what we did with the things he entrusted into our care.
-Those who have managed his property well will be rewarded.
-And those who did not please Him will suffer the consequences.
-So, as our outline says, we are managers, or stewards, who will be required to give an account of our management.
+That story's a picture of our lives.
+While we're living on this earth, God is entrusting us with some of his property.
+But because it all belongs to him, not to us, we'll one day have to stand before him and give an account of what we did with the things he entrusted into our care.
+Those who've managed his property well will be rewarded.
+And those who didn't please Him will suffer the consequences.
+So, as our outline says, we are managers, or stewards, who'll be required to give an account of our management.